LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/best-practices-for-messaging-agents.md

 ### **I want to go on a lunch break, which is a 45-minute break.
 Should I tell my customer?**

 For your active conversations, you should let them know that you are going on a break and give them the option to wait or to be transferred to another agent.
 It’s not always necessary to tell all your customers you are going on break, be aware of which customers this is relevant to.
 Apply common sense approach.

+{: .notice}
-Note: due to the SLA and general demand, reassigning the customer to the queue may mean a longer wait time before the customer is served.
+**Note:** due to the SLA and general demand, reassigning the customer to the queue may mean a longer wait time before the customer is served.

 ### **It feels like my active conversations are more than I should have.
 Should I change my status to away?**